signorcarta/signorcarta/README.md

 <h1 style="font-family:verdana;" align="center"> Welcome to Davide Carta's profile 👋</h3>

 ## About me
-Highly organized and detail-oriented **ICT Engineer** with first experience in Database Administration.
+Highly organized and detail-oriented ICT Engineer with experience in administration of MySQL and PostgreSQL databases.
 Proactive and independent problem solver as well as effective team member.
-Equipped with fundamentals of:

-- Linux
-- Bash
-- Python

-for _System Administration_.

-Seeking an entry-level position as **Linux System Administrator**, aiming to progress as _Site Reliability Engineer_ to eventually land in the DevOps world.
+Currently: Database consultant - Professional Services, EMEA @ EDB

 ## My profiles